 Decibels are a measure of loudness.
 This number is important when choosing speakers, especially if you like to listen at a high volume.
-Something to remember about decibels: For every 10 decibel increase, the noise is twice as loud, so small increases in decibel levels mean big impact on your ears.
+Something to remember about decibels: For every 10-decibel increase, the noise is twice as loud, so small increases in decibel levels mean a big impact on your ears.

 Usually, manufacturers provide two power figures for both amplifiers and loudspeakers:

 - RMS = the power an amplifier can put out over a long period

 - Peak = the power an amplifier can put out in short bursts.

 - Nominal power = what a speaker can handle long term without being damaged